-Bayern sign Scotland's Kerr from Rangers Women
+Bayern sign Scotland's Kerr from Rangers

-Sam Kerr: Bayern Munich sign Scotland midfielder from Rangers Women
+Sam Kerr: Bayern Munich sign Scotland midfielder from Rangers Women on three-year deal

 Last updated on .From the section Women's Football